Financial-Times/coco-mongodb-backup/README.md

 # Mongo DB backup application

-**Locks the DB it's run on, archives and compresses the given data folder and uploads it to an AWS S3 bucket, and unlocks the DB**
+**Locks the DB it's run on, archives and compresses the given data folder, uploads it to an AWS S3 bucket, and unlocks the DB.**

 ## Installation